Save lives and build more resilient communities using data analytics

 Enabling FEMA Region 9 to take a more comprehensive approach to assessing readiness, risk, and performance of essential functions, make more effective and cost-efficient decisions on billions of dollars invested on an annual basis for life-saving priorities, and use the best available data to manage and improve programs as a regular way of doing business.

-FEMA Region 9 is the authorized lead federal agency for supporting people before, during, and after disasters in the Southwestern and Pacific United States.
-This work entails leading and supporting disaster preparedness, grants management, mitigation, response, and recovery efforts in partnership with California, Nevada, Arizona, Hawaii, the Commonwealth of the Northern Marianas Islands, American Samoa, Guam, and more than 150 Tribal Nations for all-hazards, including hurricanes and typhoons, wildfires, earthquakes, volcanic eruptions, flooding, acts of terrorism, among other natural and man-made disasters.
+FEMA Region 9, based out of Oakland, California, is the lead federal agency for supporting people before, during, and after disasters in the Southwestern and Pacific United States.
+This work entails leading and supporting disaster preparedness, grants management, mitigation, response, and recovery efforts in partnership with California, Nevada, Arizona, Hawaii, the Commonwealth of the Northern Mariana Islands, American Samoa, Guam, and 157 Tribal Nations.
+The Region and its partners prepare for, mitigate, respond to, and recover from a wide range of threats and hazards, including hurricanes and typhoons, wildfires, earthquakes, volcanic eruptions, flooding, and acts of terrorism, among other natural and man-made disasters.

 The FEMA Regions are responsible for executing the full breadth of FEMA’s programs and serve as the front-line interface supporting FEMA’s state/territory, tribal, and local partners.
 This includes supporting efforts to identify and evaluate threats and hazards, estimate capability requirements and current capabilities, develop and review mitigation and response plans, and administer billions of dollars in grants annually.